Colac, Victoria: Climate

-Colac has an oceanic climate (Cfb) with warm summers and cool damp winters.
-It records only 55.3 clear days on average.
+Colac has a temperate mediterranean climate (Csb) with mild summers and cool damp winters, with chilly nights year round owing to its far southern location on the Australian mainland.
+It records only 55.3 clear days on average, with 181.0 cloudy days.

 Media

 Colac has its own newspaper, The Colac Herald, published on Mondays, Wednesdays and Fridays.
 Colac is serviced by a number of local radio stations: 3CS 1134AM, MIXX FM 106.3 MHz, and OCR FM Community Radio Station 98.3 MHz and 88.7 MHz in Apollo Bay and surrounds.
+Narrowcast radio station 3GL 1341AM, owned and operated by Geelong Broadcasters, is also broadcasting in Colac on 88.0 MHz, transmitting on a power of 1-watt.
+Some FM radio services direct from Ballarat, including ABC Ballarat, 3BA and Power FM can also be received clearly in Colac.

 Most digital terrestrial television services are received via UHF from Ballarat Lookout Hill.
 In addition to the Ballarat service, a local repeater on nearby Warrion Hill provides an alternative source of television reception.
-As of August 2022, Television channels available include Southern Cross 10, 10HD, 10 Bold, 10 Peach, 10 Shake and Sky News Regional.
+As of August 2022, Television channels available include Network 10, 10HD, 10 Drama, 10 Comedy, Nickelodeon and Sky News Regional.
 These stations are now broadcast by Southern Cross Austereo after affiliate changes occurred in July 2021.
-This change included 9Gem, 9Go! and 9Life which are owned by Nine Network except TVSN which is owned by Network 10 but is now broadcast by WIN Television who also transmit WIN HD channel 9HD and GOLD.
-The city also receives Prime7 (now Seven Regional), 7TWO, 7mate, ishop tv, Racing.com and 7flix (sub-licensees of the Seven Network) which were unaffected by July's change.
+This change included Nine, 9Gem, 9Go! and 9Life which are owned by Nine Network except TVSN which is owned by Network 10 but is now broadcast by WIN Television who also transmit WIN HD channel 9HD and GOLD.
+The city also receives Seven, 7two, 7mate, ishop tv, Racing.com, 7Bravo and 7flix (sub-licensees of the Seven Network) which were unaffected by July's change.